external-spotify-portal-demo/example-org/components/artist-lookup-adrs/0001-artist-lookup.md

-# ADR 001: Decision to the Artist Lookup Service
+# ADR 001: Decision to create an Artist Lookup Service

 ## Status
 Accepted